-S Corporations (S Corps) are a common entity choice for closely held businesses.
-Whether you’ve been operating a while or you’re just getting started, it’s good to brush up on some basics.
+S corporations (S corps) are a common entity choice for small businesses.
+Whether you’ve been operating for a while or you’re just getting started, it’s good to brush up on some basics.

-S Corporations are taxed by the IRS as pass-through entities, unlike C Corporations that have to pay income tax at the corporate level.
-Because of pass-through taxation, the S Corporation itself typically doesn’t pay federal income tax on its business income, the way a C Corporation does.
+S corporations are taxed by the IRS as pass-through entities.
+Because of pass-through taxation, the S corporation doesn’t pay federal income tax on its business income the way a C corporation does.

-Instead, business income, deductions, losses, etc. essentially flow-through (or pass through) to business owners.
-The S Corporation files a tax return with the IRS stating each owner’s share.
+Instead, business income, deductions, losses, and other tax items flow through (or pass through) to the business owners (e.g., the shareholders).
+The S corporation files an information return (Form 1120S) with the IRS stating each owner’s share.
 Business owners must pay tax on their share of the S corporation’s income, even if the money stays in the business instead of being distributed.

 - Shareholders have to be individuals, certain types of trusts, estates, or certain types of tax-exempt organizations.
 For example, a partnership can’t be an S shareholder.

-- The business must be a U.S. corporation with no more than 100 shareholders (related parties may count as a single shareholder)
+- The corporation must be a U.S. corporation with no more than 100 shareholders.
+(Related parties may count as a single shareholder.)

-- The business can have only class of stock (but, differences in voting rights among shares of common stock are permissible) and it can’t have a nonresident alien shareholder
+- The corporation can have only one class of stock — but differences in voting rights among shares of common stock are permissible — and it can’t have a nonresident alien shareholder.

-Also, some types of businesses (e.g. financial institutions, insurance companies) aren’t eligible for S Corporation tax status even if they otherwise meet the IRS requirements.
+Also, some types of businesses (e.g., financial institutions and insurance companies) aren’t eligible for S corporation tax status even if they otherwise meet the IRS requirements.

 There’s no wait-and-see: S elections are due as your tax year begins

-For a qualifying business to obtain S tax treatment, an S Corp election has to be properly made using the correct forms and within a certain period of time.
-If the election isn’t made by the deadline for the current tax year, the S Corp election will take effect for the corporation’s next year.
+For a qualifying corporation to obtain S corp tax treatment, an S corp election has to be properly made using the correct forms and within a certain period of time.
+If the election isn’t made by the deadline for the current tax year, the S corp election will take effect for the corporation’s next year.

 Elections for a tax year are due in the early part of that tax year, within a certain window.
 It has to be made during the corporation’s tax year and on or before the 15th day of the third month of its tax year.

-For new corporations, the tax year almost never begins on Jan.
-1. Getting the election filed in plenty of time avoids ensnarement in IRS rules on months, days, and computing time to see whether you made it in under the deadline for your first tax year.
+For new corporations, the tax year almost never begins on January 1.
+It’s always a good idea to file the election early so you don’t have to worry whether you made it in under the deadline for your first tax year.

-CT Tip: A proper S Corp election is effective for all succeeding years until it’s terminated (either by you voluntarily, or by the IRS for violating S Corp rules).
+A proper S corp election is effective for all succeeding years until it’s terminated (either by you voluntarily, or by the IRS for violating S corp rules).
 You don’t have to keep electing every year.